Legit-Labs/legitify/docs/github/runner_group/runner_group_can_be_used_by_public_repositories.md

 ### Threat Example(s)
 Hosted runners are usually part of the organization's private network and can be easily misconfigured.
-If the hosted runner is insecurely configured, any GitHub user could:
 1. Create a workflow that runs on the public hosted runner
 2. Exploit the misconfigurations to execute code inside the private network